ljpatrick/marxpaint/magic/docs/README.txt

                void exampleCallBack(void * ptr_to_api, int which_tool,
                SDL_Surface * canvas, SDL_Surface * snapshot, int x, int y);

+           * Uint8 touched(int x, int y)
+             This function allows you to avoid re-processing the same pixels multiple times when the user drags the mouse across an area of the canvas, thus increasing Tux Paint's response time, especially with math-heavy effects.

+             If your effect's "click()", "drag()" and/or "release()" functions take the contents of the source surface ("snapshot") and always create the same results in the desintation surface ("canvas"), you should wrap the effect in a call to "api->touched()".

+             This function simply returns whether or not it had already been called for the same (x,y) coordinates, since the user first clicked the mouse.
+In other words, the first time you call it for a particular (x,y) coordinate, it returns '0'.
+Future calls will return '1' until the user releases the mouse button.

+             Note: Magic effects that continuously affect the destination surface ("canvas") (ignoring the "snapshot surface) have no reason to use this function.
+The "Blur" and "Smudge" tools that ship with Tux Paint are examples of such effects.

     Informational

            * char * tp_version